SAMMISolutions/docs/doc_posts/_commands-misc/misc-http-upload-file.md

 Allows you to transfer a file to a server by utilizing FormData.

-{% include alert.html text="Requires additional knowledge on data formatting and is only visible in developer mode." type="warning" %}
+{% include alert.html text="Requires additional knowledge on data formatting and is only visible in developer mode." type="info" %}

 | Box Name | Type | Description |